Tracking vs. Monitoring: Key Differences Explained

 GPS tracking helps bosses know if workers are at the right place during work hours.
 This is good for people who move around for their jobs.

 Companies also use apps that show how long someone spends on their work.
-These apps can tell what someone is doing on their computer.
+These apps can tell what someone is doing on their personal devices or company computers.

-Employers can see work emails and chat messages too.
+Employers can do email monitoring, software monitoring, and chat messages, too.
 This keeps everything safe and follows the rules.

 They also look at how well people do their jobs by checking: